5 Reasons Why Business Owners Should Not Delay Planning for Retirement

 2. Don’t Put All Your Eggs in One Basket

 Many business owners feel that their business is their best investment.
 They spend most of their time making sure they are surviving, reinvesting their money back into the business in hopes that it will grow into something that will keep them afloat during retirement.
 They believe that investing in their business is something much less risky than investing in the stock market, which is not always true.

 Many business owners discovered the hard way during the Great Recession and the COVID-19 pandemic that betting all their chips on their business can wreck a comfortable retirement if the business goes south.
-Unforeseen circumstances can leave business owners near retirement age unprepared and could force them into selling or liquidating their business on unfavorable terms.
+Unforeseen circumstances can leave business owners near retirement age unprepared and could force them into selling or liquidating their business on unfavourable terms.
 Getting serious about retirement means diversifying your money into more than just your business.
 Your Corporate Tax Advantage (the personal rate of tax 53.53% less the corporate rate of tax either 12.2% or 26.5%) gives you either 41.03% or 27.03% more to invest which makes it easier to diversify your wealth into non-volatile passive investments that can fund your lifestyle in a Tax Smart Way today to further build more wealth for retirement.